LiMinggang/madedit-mod/README.txt

 9.New: Purge Caret position history
-10.New: Add brief help documents(Basic introduction, Key mapping and help for Regex) 11.New: Switch between Right-to-left and Left-to-right language 12.Fix: Match brace pair has bug if it was in comment or string(From MadEdit) 13.Fix: Select contents between a brace pair has bug 14.Fix: Size of the dictionary selection and path is too small under Ubuntu 15.Fix: Remove some of the code for compatible with wxWidgets 2.8.x 16.Fix: Missing menu items for Copy file path/name/directory after refactor 17.Fix: Fix Mouse event(LDown LDClick) handle issue(Since the beginning of MadEdit) 18.Fix: Don't need "(R)" on windows title to mark read only file 19.Fix: Assertion failure of search/replace results display(string conversion) 20.Fix: Spellchecker would insert instead of replace the word if the caret is at the end of a word(Issue #61) 21.Fix: Horizontal scroll paint issue
+10.New: Add brief help documents(Basic introduction, Key mapping and help for Regex) 11.New: Switch between Right-to-left and Left-to-right language 12.New: Toggle back from Replace Dialog to Find Dialog 13.Fix: Match brace pair has bug if it was in comment or string(From MadEdit) 14.Fix: Select contents between a brace pair has bug 15.Fix: Size of the dictionary selection and path is too small under Ubuntu 16.Fix: Remove some of the code for compatible with wxWidgets 2.8.x 17.Fix: Missing menu items for Copy file path/name/directory after refactor 18.Fix: Fix Mouse event(LDown LDClick) handle issue(Since the beginning of MadEdit) 19.Fix: Don't need "(R)" on windows title to mark read only file 20.Fix: Assertion failure of search/replace results display(string conversion) 21.Fix: Spellchecker would insert instead of replace the word if the caret is at the end of a word(Issue #61) 22.Fix: Horizontal scroll paint issue
-22.Fix: Right click menu string
+23.Fix: Right click menu string
-23.Fix: OnPaint issue in RTL
+24.Fix: OnPaint issue in RTL
-24.Other minor improvements
+25.Fix: The last char was not displayed while scrolling to the right most 26.Other minor improvements

 Mod v0.3.7
 1.New: Column Align Right(Selected text would be aligned according to right)